Digital twin: Urban planning and the construction industry

-Digital twins are transforming construction by creating dynamic digital replicas of physical assets.
+Digital twins are used in construction by creating dynamic digital replicas of physical assets.
 They support health monitoring, ergonomic risk assessment, and predictive maintenance of structures like bridges and historical buildings.
 Applications also optimize building energy and carbon performance.
 Case studies, such as Weihai Port, highlight their practical success.
 Digital twins rely on robust system architectures and tailored, requirements-driven designs.
 Advanced models like LSTM enable predictive capabilities, though challenges in integration and scaling remain.

 Recent studies have emphasized their role in enabling real-time operational control of HVAC, lighting, shading, and renewable systems, contributing significantly to decarbonization strategies.
 Layered system architectures typically comprising sensing, data processing, simulation, and visualization layers that support scalable and interoperable solutions for these applications.

 Geographic digital twins have been popularised in urban planning practice, given the increasing appetite for digital technology in the Smart Cities movement.
 These digital twins are often proposed in the form of interactive platforms to capture and display real-time 3D and 4D spatial data in order to model urban environments (cities) and the data feeds within them.

+Beyond civilian urban planning, geographic digital twins are utilized within defense and tactical operations to map physical terrain.
+These frameworks integrate three-dimensional geographic information systems (GIS) data with live terrain feeds to construct dynamic digital sand models.
+For example, systems like VizExperts' 3D geospatial twin engine have been introduced into defense frameworks to allow military personnel to simulate mission scenarios, conduct interactive training, and analyze physical environments for strategic operations.